Are you ready to start an email list?

-If you want to build an email list, your blog provides a great way of building an email list.
+If you want to build an email list, your blog provides a great path for it.
 It also helps you to make a personal relationship with your followers with trust.

 Why Start Building an Email List is So Important?

-#1.
-Platforms are changing
+1. Platforms are changing

 But, can you control those platforms as you want?
 If they will change their rules overnight, maybe your all blog traffic can drop by 50% or more!

-The point is, we don’t control social media platforms or even the traffic to your blog.
+The point is, we can’t control that social media platforms or even the traffic to your blog.
 The same thing may happen to Google, Facebook even for Instagram, etc.

-#2.
-The list audience will trust you
+2. The list audience will trust you

-Imagine if you have posted an excellent how-to blog post.
-When the post reaches and helps more people by solving their problem, and they would like to subscribe to your list.
+Imagine you have posted an excellent how-to blog post.
+When the post reaches more and helps more people by solving their problems, and they would like to subscribe to your list.

-#3.
-Money is in the list
+3. Money is in the list

 The point is once they have subscribed to your list because they like your content and that will help to generate more sales with your words.

-#4.
-The email list is yours
+4. The email list is yours

 No one can access the list that have you build with your blog, and no one can take it away.
-If you build the list, that is yours!

 Imagine your primary traffic source is Pinterest.
 If any accident goes on with Pinterest, what is your next source?
 How can you get your followers back?